 For UEs which support and are configured with per FR gaps, the counting is done on a per FR basis, and for UEs which are configured with per UE gaps the counting is done on a per UE basis.
 For UEs which support and are configured with per FR gaps, the CSSF requirements do not apply when NR PRS measurement in one FR gap collides with SSB/CSI-RS/PRS measurements in the other FR gap in time domain.

-If the number of configured interfrequency and interRAT measuerement objects and NR PRS measurements on all positioning frequency layers is non-zero and the UE is configured with per UE gaps, or if the UE is configured with per FR gaps:
+If the number of configured inter-frequency and inter-RAT measuerement objects and NR PRS measurements on all positioning frequency layers is non-zero and the UE is configured with per UE gaps, or if the UE is configured with per FR gaps:

-FR1 and FR2 intrafrequency measurement objects belong to group A
+FR1 and FR2 intra-frequency measurement objects belong to group A

-Interfrequency and interRAT measurement objects and up to one NR PRS measurement on any one positioning frequency layer belong to group B
+Inter-frequency and inter-RAT measurement objects and up to one NR PRS measurement on any one positioning frequency layer belong to group B